Making a Difference through Service

 It is an easy-to-use website to quickly find opportunities to serve.
 Simply type in your zip code and find the needs right in your community!

 JustServe.org is a website where the volunteer needs of organizations may be posted and volunteers may search for places to serve in the community, providing opportunities to help those in need and enhance the quality of life in the community.

 What Are the Benefits?

 We may not solve world hunger immediately, but we’re convinced that by serving with each other in our local communities, we’re paving the way for much broader changes.
 Our individual efforts don’t need to be huge—a little bit of change here, a few hours there—but even small efforts quickly add up to make a real difference.

 As we work side-by-side and learn from each other, mutual understanding increases, misconceptions can be corrected, and new friendships are built.

-At JustServe.org, you will find the local projects like helping an Eagle Scout with their project or serving at your local Food Bank.
+At JustServe.org, you will find local projects like helping with an Eagle Scout Project or serving at your local Food Bank.
 You can also find projects like compiling Humanitarian packets for people overseas.
 The opportunities are endless and you don’t have to travel far.
 Maybe you want to serve but don’t have the time.
 There are projects where all they need are donated supplies.
 If you are on the other side and have time but no extra money, there are plenty of ways to donate your time, energy and skills.

 Service is something that brings us together as a family and a community.
 It lifts your spirits and helps you feel needed.
-When I serve, I usually find that I come away from the experience feeling like I have been helped just as much if not more than the person I just served.
+When I serve, I find that I come away from the experience feeling that I have been helped more than the person I just served.